MicrosoftDocs/VBA-Docs/access/Concepts/Windows-API/retrieve-the-name-of-the-user-logged-on-to-the-network.md

 ---
-title: Retrieve the Name of the User Logged On To the Network ms.prod: access ms.assetid: 3bf335a1-08d0-c8d5-8d89-36f0c29d47d0 ms.date: 06/08/2017
+title: Retrieve the name of the user signed in to the network ms.prod: access ms.assetid: 3bf335a1-08d0-c8d5-8d89-36f0c29d47d0 ms.date: 09/26/2018
 ---

-# Retrieve the Name of the User Logged On To the Network
+# Retrieve the name of the user signed in to the network

 This topic contians a user-defined function, GetLogonName, that returns the current user name.
-The GetLogonName function utilizes the GetUserNameA Windows API to retrieve the current user name.
+The GetLogonName function utilizes the **GetUserNameA** Windows API to retrieve the current user name.

 ```vb